matthew-trump/rag-demo-redis/README.md

 - The AWS setup uses **Fargate**, **ALB**, **CloudWatch Logs**, **Secrets Manager** (for DB password), and **RDS Postgres**.
 - pgvector is enabled via `CREATE EXTENSION IF NOT EXISTS vector;` on startup.
 - Retrieval uses L2 distance (not cosine) because pgvector 0.8.1 can return no rows for `cosine_distance` when bound parameters are used.
 If you upgrade pgvector (≥0.9) and configure `ivfflat.probes`, you can switch back to cosine by changing `retrieve_top_k` in `app/rag/retrieval.py`.
+- OpenAI calls use the Chat Completions API (`client.chat.completions.create`) for broad client compatibility.
+If you want to switch to the newer Responses API, ensure your `openai` SDK supports it and update `app/rag/llm.py`.

 See:
 - [ARCHITECTURE.md](ARCHITECTURE.md)